audthenerd/learn-serverless/part-one/README.md

 ### ✅ Final Checkpoint

-Confirm you've completed cleanup:
+Confirm you've completed the core cleanup:
 - [ ] Ran `sam delete` successfully
-- [ ] Verified stack no longer exists with `describe-stacks`
-- [ ] Checked AWS Console and confirmed resources are deleted
-- [ ] No Lambda functions remain from this lesson
-- [ ] No API Gateway endpoints remain
-- [ ] No DynamoDB tables remain (unless you want to keep them)
-- [ ] S3 deployment buckets are removed
+- [ ] Saw "Deleted successfully" message

-- [ ] CloudWatch log groups are deleted (or you understand they're minimal cost)
+**That's it!** Your AWS resources have been cleaned up.
+The optional verification steps above can be explored after the lesson if you want to learn more about what happens behind the scenes.

 ### 💡 Key Takeaways